Haystack-Mountain-School-of-Crafts/awesome-labs/readme.md

 - **[Meshy](https://www.meshy.a/)**.
 A text or image-to-3D model service.
 - **[CSM](https://www.csm.ai/)**.
 A text or image-to-3D and auto animation service.
 Local to Cambridge!

+## Fabrication Resources
+- [#FreePrintFridays(https://docs.google.com/forms/d/1NLXpNiR4vVmeLKFh3lhmImiceslWwrzi_k8MhuUAFxE/edit?ts=66b4ea0e)].
+A resource by re:3D for people to request open-source designs for the 3D printing community.
+Submit your ideas to the form and it could potentially appear on Thingiverse or another 3D model library.

 ## Pens

 ## Machines